openpharma/opensource_dashboard/README.md

 The objective of openpharma is to provide a neutral home for open source software related to pharmaceutical industry that is not tied to one company or institution. https://open-pharma.herokuapp.com/

+📧 For any questions, feel free to contact me at the adress : mathieu.cayssol@gmail.com

 # 0. General overview

 ## Global pipeline